Biopsies - Overview

 - Liver biopsy is used to diagnose diseases of the liver such as hepatitis C, cirrhosis, infections and cancer.
 It can also be used to examine a transplanted liver for signs of transplant rejection.
 This is a frequent indication in children.
 Liver biopsies are typically performed percutaneously by inserting a needle through the skin.
 The liver can also be biopsied via a catheter inserted through the jugular vein (a large neck vein) to capture a tissue sample, or can be biopsied surgically.

 - Lung or chest nodule biopsy is performed when an abnormality of the lung is visible on an x-ray or CT scan.
-Lung biopsies can be performed through bronchoscopy by insertion of an instrument called a bronchoscope through the patient's mouth to reach the area to be biopsied, through the skin by inserting a needle percutaneously, or by surgically removing the lump.
+Lung biopsies can be performed through bronchoscopy by inserting an instrument called a bronchoscope through the patient's mouth and into the airway to reach the area to be biopsied, through the skin by inserting a needle percutaneously, or by surgically removing the lump.

 - Lymph node biopsy is performed whenever there are enlarged or abnormal lymph nodes.
 They can be performed with a needle or surgically.